raspberrypilearning/getting-started-scratch/en/step_10.md

 --- task ---

-Change how your sprites appears in layers in relation to each other.
+Change how your sprites appear in relation to each other using layers.

 --- collapse ---
 ---